-How much are you willing to pay for a gallon of gasoline before you change habits?
-The price may fluctuate, but over the long run will only go up.
+The price may fluctuate, but over the long run the price of gas will only go up.
 GLT's Good To Go can help set you on a more environmentally AND economically sustainable path!
 Good to Go is an ongoing community wide project of GLT and ISU Sustainability designed to encourage healthy lifestyles and promote the use of alternative transportation instead of driving alone.
 The initiative's primary event is a Commuter Challenge, a friendly competition between individuals, teams and workplaces.
 During the 3rd week of May (10-16, 2014) participants track and report their commutes online!

 We discovered some amazing things by surveying participants in the 2011 and 2012 Commuter Challenges.
 Like the amazing percentage commuting sustainable after the Challenge compared with before.
 And the even more amazing percentage of those who have given up driving alone.
 Check out our recent Good To Go Blog entry about the survey.